We as a surgery have posted some information about how we are delivering our services during the pandemic and will continue to do this

 We have many elderly and vulnerable patients with health conditions that make them more vulnerable to coronavirus than most.
 We also know that there are young and healthy people who have been seriously affected by COVID-19, so it isn’t just the elderly or infirm we need to protect.

 Increasing the number of patients in the surgery would mean that we’d increase the risk for everyone – particularly if some of those people had symptoms of COVID-19 and were unwell enough to need to be seen.
 For this reason, we’ll keep a balance of the types of appointments we have available.

-There’s nothing we’d like to see more than a return to ‘normal’ life and the easy face-to-face care we’ve always provided, but at the moment offering fewer face-to-face appointments keeps patients safe and provides the maximum number of appointments we can.
+There’s nothing we’d like to see more than a return to ‘normal’ life and the easy face-to-face care we’ve always provided, but at the moment and particularly given the recent increases in cases, offering fewer face-to-face appointments keeps patients safe and provides the maximum number of appointments we can.